stephenzac/soundle/README.md

 I developed Soundle using Typescript, React, and Tailwind CSS.
 I found much use in React Contexts and Typescript to represent the state of the game and handle the game logic behind the scenes.
 This project was also a good chance for me to learn the basics of Tailwind CSS.

 I used Tone.js to generate and play the pitches of the randomly generated melodies.

+This game is a variation of the web application Melodle, built by Matias Meno.